Specialism

 And thinking big must include re-evaluating land on the edges of London.
 As housing needs intensify, it’s becoming clear that unlocking strategic, well-chosen Green Belt sites will be essential for long-term delivery.
 Our analysis on why Green Belt land is essential to addressing the housing shortage sets out the evidence behind this argument.

-The new fund builds on the success of the Mayor's Land Fund, which started 8,000 homes five years ahead of schedule and supported landmark regeneration projects like Holloway Prison, Old Oak, and NHS surplus sites in Enfield and Haringey.
+The new fund builds on the success of the Mayor’s Land Fund, which City Hall reported had already started more than 8,000 homes, five years ahead of its 2030 target, supporting major regeneration projects such as Holloway Prison, Old Oak, and NHS surplus sites in Enfield and Haringey.

-But where the Land Fund focused mainly on site acquisition, the Developer Investment Fund will target viability gaps and delivery risks, providing an even more strategic tool.
+But where the Land Fund focused primarily on land acquisition, the Developer Investment Fund is designed to go further.
+It targets viability gaps and delivery risk directly, providing a more active and flexible tool to unlock schemes that would otherwise remain stalled.

 London's housing future won't be solved in boroughs alone.
 The Government and Mayor will collaborate on New Town opportunities in Greater London, with funding and planning powers aligned.
-The National Housing Bank, backed by £16 billion, will provide low-interest loans to RPs and local authorities to boost social and affordable housing.
+The National Housing Bank, backed by £16 billion, will provide a new source of long-term public finance through guarantees, debt and equity to support housing delivery, including social and affordable homes.

 This is a shift toward long-term capital stability, replacing short-term bids with strategic certainty.